spatie/laravel-medialibrary-v6-to-v7-filesystem-upgrade/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-medialibrary-v6-to-v7-filesystem-upgrade.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-medialibrary-v6-to-v7-filesystem-upgrade)

 In version 7 of the [spatie/laravel-medialibrary](https://github.com/spatie/laravel-medialibrary) all conversions created with version 6 needs to be renamed with the original name in front of it.
-When you download the [executable](https://github.com/spatie/) and place it in your laravel projects root you can use the command `php upgrade-tool`.
+When you download the [executable](https://github.com/spatie/) and place it in your laravel projects root you can use the command `php upgrade-tool upgrade-media`.
+This will rename all conversions made by `spatie/laravel-medialibrary` version 6 to match the new naming convention in version 7.

 It will analyse the folder structure and rename where needed.
 For example from: